 Mykonos Island was never on our to do list but during our September 2025 trip we had one day of exploring what the island has to offer.
 What brought us to the Island was our bucket list item of visiting the uninhabited Sacred Island of Delos.
-The best way to access Delos Island was via Mykonos, so Mykonos it was so we booked an extra day here to check out some of the Island.
+The best way to access Delos Island was via Mykonos, so Mykonos it was!
+We booked an extra day here to check out some of the Island.

 Mykonos Island is quite charming and after exploring quite a bit of the island, it is more rural than we expected.
 Of course you have the famous Mykonos Chora, which although charming, became more crowded than we like by noon.
 You also have the famous clubs and beaches which we gave a pass to.
 Instead, after exploring the Chora, we spent the rest of our day on Mykonos Island enjoying a couple of places off the beaten path.